pnp/cli-microsoft365/docs/docs/cmd/spo/commandset/commandset-add.md

 : The site to add the ListView Command Set.

 `-l, --listType <listType>`
 : The list or library type to register the Command Set on.
-Allowed values `List` or `Library`.
+Allowed values `List`, `Library` or `SitePages`.

 `-i, --clientSideComponentId <clientSideComponentId>`
 : The Client Side Component Id (GUID) of the ListView Command Set.